n72qhd/termux-UI-FI/readme.md

 Now you'll have to wait until it installs dependencies and additional packages.

 When it's done the script will prompt you to write ./startx.sh to launch XORG.
-Once you've launcher X window system, open termux-x11 and it should connect
+Once you've launched X window system, open termux-x11 and it should connect

 to XFCE desktop enviroment.
 And if it does, congratulations, you've installed termux-x11!